About Encroachment Permits

 The cost of an Encroachment permit is based on the permit fee, inspection fee, and deposit (when applicable) as determined by the Public Works Fees (PDF).

-City Council Policy E-5: Encroachments and uses within City Easements (PDF) establishes guidelines and procedures for issuing permits for encroachments onto City-owned property, easements, and right of way.
-Typical purposes of City easements are access, drainage, storm drain, and underground structures/utilities.
+City Council Policy E-5: Encroachments and uses within City Easements (PDF) establishes guidelines and procedures for issuing permits for encroachments onto City-owned property, easements, and right-of-way.
+Typical purposes of City easements are access, drainage, storm drain, overhangs, and underground structures/utilities.

-The policy identifies the term “no significant impact” as an encroachment of one foot or less onto a City-owned property, easement, or right-of-way, which does not deprive the public from the normal use and enjoyment of the remaining property/easement or adversely impact the purpose of the easement.
+The policy identifies the term “no significant impact” as an encroachment of one foot or less onto a City-owned property, easement, or right-of-way, which does not deprive the public of the normal use and enjoyment of the remaining property/easement or adversely impact the purpose of the easement.
 Any permanent easement encroachment request over the one-foot limit is subject to a vacation request or other action required by City Council.

 Please be sure to visit Underground Service Alert of Southern California (USA) to have underground public utilities marked near any work site that will involve excavation at least two full working days before excavation is scheduled to begin.